mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 **Katagiri Roshi:** *Surrender* is in other words to give, to offer, to give yourself to perfect tranquility.
 Completely give.

 For instance, if you want to make a poem [about] the wilderness and the pine trees, you have to give yourself to the pine trees, you know, directly.
 Not kind of project you into the pine tree, et cetera, but complete give.
 That means physically and mentally you have to give to the wilderness.
-And *then*, this is [that] you can make poem.
+And *then*, this is [that] you can make a poem.
 You can touch the spirit of the wilderness.

 That’s surrender.
-But it’s very difficult to do it like this, because always the self comes first.
+But it’s very difficult to do this, because always the self comes first.
 So even though you seem to surrender, still you are thinking of yourself first.
 And then we think how much we should surrender.

-Always we are thinking about that.
-So always there is some “adjustment” we try to make, you know, in terms of conscious world.
+So always we are thinking about that.
+So always there is some “adjustment” we try to make, *[he chuckles,]* you know, in terms of the conscious world.
 But to surrender your body and mind to the total [...] perfect [...] tranquility is completely you have to give yourself.

 #### 1:23:35 end of recording